 Communication among practitioners

-Good communication among ED physicians and patients, caregivers, primary care physicians, and staff members of long-term care facilities greatly enhances the outcome of older patients with complicated problems.
+Good communication among ED physicians and patients, caregivers, family members, primary care physicians, and staff members of long-term care facilities greatly enhances the outcome of older patients with complicated problems.
 Advance directives should be promptly and clearly communicated to emergency medicine practitioners.
 Baseline information from the patient’s personal physician facilitates assessment and management planning in the ED.
 Reports to the patient’s primary care physician should describe even simple injuries (eg, ankle sprain, Colles wrist fracture) because such injuries can dramatically affect functional ability and independence.

 Determination of whether patients can obtain and take drugs as directed and can obtain the necessary follow-up care